-So, what is the final verdict on this one, huh?
-We like the fact that the company has been around for more than 30 years and has a strong BBB rating.
-What bothers us is the high price and terrible taste, so we feel uncomfortable suggesting the supplements.
-We’re also concerned about the lack of clinical support.
+So, what is the final verdict on Herbalife?
+We like that the company has been around for more than 30 years and has a strong BBB rating.
+It’s problematic that there’s no research used to connect the supplements to weight-loss.
+What also concerns us is the high price and poor taste reported by customers.

 If it’s time to shed off the weight, why not try out a supplement delivering a great price, clinically-supported ingredients and good customer reviews?

 Among the best products we’ve seen in 2016 is one called Leptigen.
 The four-ingredient proprietary blend is clinically shown to spark metabolism, help boost fat loss and break through weight-loss plateaus.
 No negative side effects are mentioned by dieters and reviews show fantastic results.

 To boot, the producers of Leptigen are confident enough in the formula to offer a Special Trial Offer – always a good thing.

 Herbalife is a company that began 33 years ago with a "mission for nutrition," according to the company website.
 Today, Herbalife has more than a million distributors worldwide, offering the line of Herbalife to people who want to lose weight and look and feel better.
 The weight management line consists of meal programs and supplements that can help dieters achieve their weight loss goals more efficiently.
 Supplements include those for appetite suppression, metabolism boosters and enhancers.
 While we appreciate that Herbalife appears to offer something for everyone, we prefer a single formula that can effectively meet all three of these needs for convenience and cost friendliness to the consumer.